Best Affordable And Cheap Places to Eat in Istanbul City

-For those who love seafood, there are a number of shops all along the harbor.
+For those who love seafood, there are many shops all along the harbor.
+Most of them have seafood and are cheap places to eat in Istanbul for small bites.
 Also, for travelers searching for something more affordable, Tasfirin restaurant is simply a short stroll away.

-Offering some of the tastiest pide in Istanbul, they are mostly in local papers.
+They are mostly in local papers and offer some of the tastiest pide in Istanbul.
 This is because of a good reason since their food is really good.

 The veggie choice with peppers and cheese used to be delicious, as used to be the option with sausage.
 You can also order some of their dürüm.
 This option is one of the tastiest and cheapest choices for meals on the island.
 Highly encouraged for a quick bite or a full meal.